Recapping the top weather moments of 2022 - NewsBreak

 Honorable mention weather moments go to the very warm temperatures in early May and the 2nd earliest measurable snow on record we saw on October 17th.Snow and temperature swings headline October 2022

 Overall, the year ended with 33.59 inches of precipitation.
-We ended the year 5.89 inches below the average of 39.48 inches.
+This was 5.89 inches below the average of 39.48 inches.
 This ranks as the 45th driest year on record and the driest since we saw only 28.58 inches in 2012.
 This led to periods of drought throughout the year.

 Temperature-wise, our average yearly temperature was right at what it should be for a year (50.9°).
 The highest temperature of the year was 96° on June 14th and 21st, and the coldest was -9° on January 26th.